matosimi/gbsc-pro/README.md

 ---

 The GBS Control Pro Video Converter is a versatile video signal conversion device designed to seamlessly connect retro game consoles, DVD players, and other vintage equipment to modern HD displays.
 With support for up to 1080p HD output, it transforms your classic gaming experience.
+It is based on [gbs-control](https://github.com/ramapcsx2/gbs-control) by ramapcsx2

 ## Links